leonardodrigo/breweries-data-lake/README.md

 ## Running DAG in Airflow

 To run the DAG **brewery-pipeline** that is currently turned off in Airflow, locate it on the home page.
 Toggle the switch in the **"Enabled"** column to turn the DAG on, which will allow it to start immediately and run automatically on a daily schedule.
+The first time spark jobs are executed, they may take a few minutes to complete because some dependencies and JAR files need to be installed in the cluster before executing the data processing.

+### Observation

+In my experience, executing these containers on a Mac with Apple Silicon chips can be relatively slow.
+This is primarily due to the architectural differences between ARM-based processors and x86 architecture, which can lead to compatibility issues and performance overhead when running Docker containers.
+To enhance performance, consider deploying this project in a virtual machine (VM) or on a cloud-based platform where x86 architecture is natively supported.
+Alternatively, you can follow these [Docker instructions](https://docs.docker.com/desktop/install/mac-install/) to set up Rosetta.

 ## Next Steps: Monitoring and Alerting Process